sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 performance_exporters: PerformanceExporterKafka
 ```

-To enable delfin to push alerts to Alertmanager change the value of `alert_exporters`
+To enable delfin to push alerts to alert manager change the value of `alert_exporters`
 ```
 alert_exporters: AlertExporterPrometheus
 ```